Aryan-any/MediNotes/README.md

    - npm run dev

 ## Environment Variables (exact names used in this repository)
-Set these environment variables exactly as named below.
+Set these environment variables exactly as named below in vercel.
 The repo and documentation reference these names in code and deployment instructions.

 - OPENAI_API_KEY
   - OpenAI API key used by the backend.
 Example: vercel env add OPENAI_API_KEY